-How to Fix 'Unknown Part' iPhone Camera Error
+'Unknown Part' iPhone Camera Error - What it Means and How to Fix It

 If you have recently had a repair done on your iPhone, it may be due to the use of non-genuine Apple components.
 It is important to use genuine Apple parts and have your iPhone serviced by an authorized Apple service provider to avoid potential hardware issues that can cause the “Unknown Part” error to occur.

-You can ensure that you are using genuine Apple components by purchasing them from an authorized Apple retailer or having your iPhone serviced by an authorized Apple service provider.
+You can ensure that you are using genuine Apple components by having your iPhone serviced by an authorized Apple service provider.
 Using non-genuine Apple components can cause hardware issues and trigger the “Unknown Part” iPhone camera error.